We can all try to reduce our carbon impact.

 The process of reducing your carbon internally, and then supporting carbon mitigation projects externally is called offsetting.

 The remaining emissions can be offset by investing in carbon reduction projects elsewhere in the world, and with BP Target Neutral the process is easy.
-It’s also great value, because BP Target Neutral operates on a not-for-profit basis.
-The ICROA Code-compliant credits offered by BP Target Neutral not only help the environment by supporting fossil-fuel alternative technologies, they also improve livelihoods around the world.
+It’s also great value, because BP Target Neutral is not managed for profit**.
+The ICROA Code-compliant credits offered by BP Target Neutral not only help the environment by supporting fossil-fuel alternative technologies, they also seek to improve livelihoods around the world.

 Fuel-switching, micro-hydro, methane capture and wind energy are all projects which BP Target Neutral has been proud to support.
 Our global portfolio of projects ensures that when you offset with us, your money goes directly to these types of projects, and the local communities where they are based.